- What substantial public interest conditions are available?

 *Under conditions 10 and 27, you don’t need an appropriate policy document to disclose data to the relevant authorities (or prepare to disclose it).
 You still need an appropriate policy document for other processing activities.

-The term ‘substantial public interest’ is not defined in the DPA 2018 or the GDPR.
+The term ‘substantial public interest’ is not defined in the DPA 2018 or the UK GDPR.

 Some of the conditions assume that processing under that condition is always in the substantial public interest, eg ensuring equality, or preventing fraud.
 However, some only apply to the extent that the processing is “necessary for reasons of substantial public interest”.